peterldowns/wwikt/README.md

 **5/2 14:50** Changed the progress log formatting, added a gitignore.
 I've decided to check in every half hour or so and write a little overview of what I've done.
 My commit messages should serve as a finer-grained log.

+**5/2 15:03** Just got a dotcloud instance running with a super basic "Hello World" app.
+I still don't really know anything about node but I get the basic callback structure (I think.
+Probably not.)